hello/kasanojo/README.md

 ```

 # instructions
-1.  run tools/start.sh, this will build the container required for the build env, and log you into the container if successful
+run `KASACMD="./home/hello/scripts/build_ironman.sh" host/start.sh` to build.

-2.  run /home/hello/scripts/build*.sh inside the container to build kasa
+`tools/start.sh` will build the container required for the build env, and log you into the container if successful

 # directory layout
 ```